jakemerten/hugo-coder/exampleSite/content/about.md

 title = "About Jake"

 +++
-An environmental scientist turned backend developer using the virtual world to solve problems in the physical one.
+I am an environmental scientist turned backend developer using the virtual world to solve problems in the physical one.
 I primarily use Python, Java, and SQL; I visualize in PowerBI/Tableau.
 I wrote this website in Go and HTML/CSS.
 I am passionate about data analytics and visualization, iterative improvement, and complex problem solving.
 I believe effective communication and efficient teamwork are key in a productive development processes.

 ## Interests